Killer of 'American Sniper' Kyle sentenced to life in prison

 Kyle, a former ranch had turned SEAL credited with the most confirmed kills of any U.S. military sniper, has been lionized in his home state of Texas.
 He became entrenched in U.S. popular culture in large part due to his best-selling book and the Academy Award nominated movie directed by Clint Eastwood and starring Bradley Cooper.

 After leaving military service, Kyle, who battled his own mental demons, helped counsel troubled veterans with trips for shooting and talks.
-He had driven Routh to the range with Kyle's neighbor, Littlefield.
+He had driven Routh to the range with Kyle's neighbour, Littlefield.

 "You took the lives of two heroes, men that tried to be a friend to you.
 You became an American disgrace," Littlefield's brother-in-law, Jerry Richardson, said of Routh at a county court in the rural Texas city of Stephenville after the sentence was handed down.